jonclayden/arrg/README.md

 # parse_args(ap.parser, c("-tn3", "--install", "."))
 ```

 This does a pretty good job, but it writes its output to `stderr`, which doesn't show up here.
 (This is why the action lines at the end are commented out.)
-There are some other limitations which make it nonequivalent to the `arrg` version: the help option doesn't allow any customisation, it doesn't seem to be possible to have a variable number of positional arguments, options can't only have a long
+There are some other limitations which make it nonequivalent to the `arrg` version: the help option doesn't allow any customisation, it doesn't seem to be possible to have a variable number of positional arguments, options can't only have a long form, and so on.

 Next up is `defineOptions`.